kim-ale/azure-docs/articles/stream-analytics/stream-analytics-custom-path-patterns-blob-storage-output.md

 2. Partition keys are case insensitive, so partition keys like "John" and "john" are equivalent.
 Also, expressions cannot be used as partition keys.
 For example, **{columnA + columnB}** does not work.

 3. When an input stream consists of records with a partition key cardinality under 8000, the records will be appended to existing blobs and only create new blobs when necessary.
 If the cardinality is over 8000 there is no guarantee existing blobs will be written to and new blobs won't be created for an arbitrary number of records with the same partition key.

+4. [When the output blob is configured to be immutable](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-immutable-storage), Azure Stream Analytics will create new blobs each time records are sent to the output.

 ## Custom DateTime path patterns